Alvor1991/PP4-Physio/README.md

 * [Django](https://www.djangoproject.com/) - was used as web framework.
 * [Django Template](https://jinja.palletsprojects.com) - was used as a templating language for Django to display backend data to HTML.
 * [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - was used to help with styling and responsiveness.
-* [Google Fonts](https://fonts.google.com) - was used to import the fonts into the html file.
+* [Google Fonts](https://fonts.google.com) - was used to import the fonts into the HTML file.
 * [Font Awesome](https://fontawesome.com) - was used throughout the website to add icons for aesthetic and UX purposes.

 ### Packages / Dependencies Installed